crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 crownstoneHue.presenceChange(data:PresenceEvent);
 ```
 This will send an event call with the presence event data to all the behaviours
-The format for the PresenceEvent is build with the following interfaces:
+The format for the PresenceEvent can be build with the following interfaces:
 ```
 interface PresenceEvent{
   type: PresenceEventType